Agenda

 Increasingly, insurers are turning to artificial intelligence as the solution across different business challenges.
 However, there is an existential problem emerging as leaders begin to question how AI can work in practice and not leave the business at risk.
 The question is whether the industry is not just investing in AI, but also in people who will need to take on senior roles in the future and are also managing AI today.

-Participants: Amanda Hastings, Head of Claims, APA, Claims and Incident Management, Maersk Legal
+Participants: Amanda Hastings, Head of Claims, APA, Claims and Incident Management, Maersk

 Julien Rabeux, Head of Claims Singapore, West of England P&I Club